A cold front moving into the region will cool down our temperatures

 The Fire Danger Rating at Grand Canyon National Park is:

 For more fire information in and around Grand Canyon National Park, visit the Arizona Emergency Information Network, the official site for alerts and bulletins on emergencies and disasters in Arizona, including public health and safety advisories, homeland security alerts and disaster relief bulletins.

-Today's Fire Danger Rating on the South Rim of the park is: HIGH
+Today's Fire Danger Rating on the North and South Rims of the park is: Moderate

 Did You Know?